 “Yes, I do, but I’d like to get some background first if you don’t mind.”

 “What kind of background?”

 “Oh, you know…” Sally hesitated again.
-“Perhaps you could tell me about your work at the Northern, and I’d like to know a little about your family.
-It’s always nice to begin with some local interest for the readers.
-Mum said you have a son.
+“Perhaps you could tell me about your work at the Northern, and I’d like to know more about your family.
+It’s always good, to begin with some local interest for the readers.
+Mum said Gary is a doctor now.
 Does he live locally?”

 “My son has nothing to do with my past.
 We don’t need to talk about my family.”

 Sally placed her cup on the delicate saucer and sighed resignedly.
 “Perhaps I should simply ask my questions, then.”

 “I wish you would.”
 Cassie made a point of looking at her watch.
 “I don’t have all afternoon.”

 “All right.”
 Sally gathered her research notes from the table and dropped them into her satchel next to the photographs.
 She drew out a pen and a ring-bound notebook and flipped open the cover.
 Her pen was poised above the page.
 “I was hoping for something more than the bare facts, so if you could answer these questions with as much detail as you can remember, I’d be very grateful.”

 “Ask what you like.
 I’ll tell you as much or as little as I can.”
 Cassie’s heart was beating fast, and she could feel the moisture gathering on her brow.
 She told herself she didn’t have to do this, but she remembered she had promised her friend.
 Sally’s mother had once been a close friend, but distance pulled them apart when Susan moved away.
 Cassie didn’t make friends easily.
 She kept most people at a distance, but Susan had always treated her with kindness, and she had grown closer to her since she moved back to Sheffield some ten years ago and divorced her husband.
 She sighed.
 A promise was a promise.

 “I heard you escaped from a Polish ghetto,” Sally began.
 “Where was that, exactly?”